Is It Time For a Website Update?

 Your website should look consistent, no matter what device your customers are using.
 Why is this important?
-Well, this year there will be 5 billion mobile phone users around the world, and roughly half of these will own smartphones.
+Well, this year there will be 5 billion mobile phone users around the world, and, according to Broadband Search, 3.5 million of those are smartphone owners.
 This means that a huge segment of your website traffic will be from people on their phones.
 So if your site isn’t optimized for mobile, this will likely reflect poorly on your brand image.
 For many people a poor user experience is all they need to check out your competitor instead.

 Non-User-Friendly Site Navigation

 According to Statista, poor navigation is one of the main reasons why a website loses its customers.
 This is true even if your website is visually appealing and has great, relevant content.
 It also makes it difficult for search engines to crawl a site which will impact your rankings on search engine results pages (SERPs).
 Which leads us to another common website problem…

 A big sign that you need a website update is if it wasn’t designed with search engines in mind.
 If Google can’t easily index your site, you likely won’t be showing up on the first page of search results.
 If your customers can’t find you, then they’ll likely go with whatever business is showing up at or near the top, as these companies are seen as more legitimate by many people.